shizhediao/Post-Training-Data-Flywheel/README.md

 | [mosaicml/instruct-v3](https://huggingface.co/datasets/mosaicml/instruct-v3) | Each piece of data has a marked source.
 This is an aggregate dataset comprised of Dolly, HFRLHF (derived from Databricks Dolly) Self-Instruct (Yizhong Wang) and HH (Anthropic Harmless) datasets, combined with Competition Math, Duorc, CoT GSM8k, Qasper, Quality, Summ Screen FD and Spider. | Instruct | train 56.2k test 6.81k |  | 2 | not GPT-4 level, irrelevant task |
 | [OpenHermes2.5](https://hf.co/datasets/teknium/OpenHermes-2.5) | Airoboros 2.2 + CamelAI Domain Expert Datasets (Physics, Math, Chemistry & Biology) + Fatidici4K-orca CoT + GPT4 Collective Cognition (09-10-2023 ~ CoT) + Alpaca GPT4 + Evol Instruct 70K && 140K + Glaive Code Assistant + GPT4-LLM + GPTeacher + Medical Tasks + MetaMath 40k + SlimOrca 550K + Platypus + ShareGPT (GPT4-Only) + Unnatural Instructions GPT4 | Chat instruct, including coding, math, etc. | 1M |  |  | naive mixture of multiple datasets Filtering included removal of OpenAI refusals, disclaimers, and "As an AI" type examples and more |
 | [bilexi/Bitext-customer-support-llm-chatbot-training-dataset](https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset) | The user provides questions, and the response is a prompt from the assistant | Instruct | 26.9k |  | 2 | irrelevant (Customer Service) |

-# Quality Check
-- Domain: we are only concerned about the following tasks: instruction following, coding, math.
-Datasets other than those in English are not considered.
-- Data source: only keep GPT-4 generated data.
-Drop inferior data sources (gpt-3.5-turbo).
-- popular dataset, download > 1K.
-- Accuracy (%): randomly sample 20 for instruction tuning dataset and 10 for other domains.
-Check the quality manually and provide quality signal = x / 20
-- Relevance Score (1-5):
-    - 5: Directly corresponds to one of [IFEval*, MTBench, AGIEval*, AlpacaEval, …] (Overfitting)
-    - 4: Generally have instruction following format and GPT-4 / human level response.
-    - 3: Most have instruction following format and correct response.
-    - 2: Have major flaws (e.g. irrelevant) but maybe useful
-    - 1: low quality or potential harmful impact